mattermost/docs/source/boards/data-and-archives.rst

 Import from Notion
 ------------------

-This node app converts a Notion CSV and markdown export into a ``.focalboard`` archive.
+This node app converts a Notion CSV and markdown export into a ``.boardarchive`` file.

 1. From a Notion Board, open the **...** menu at the top right corner of the board.
 2. Select `Export` and pick `Markdown & CSV` as the export format.